Dawn-to-dusk transcontinental flight across the United States: Setting the record

 The next attempt was made using a different plane, serial number 24-204, the fourth PW-8 production aircraft.
 Curtiss modified it at its Long Island plant, removing its guns and mounts and increasing the 77-gallon fuel capacity by an additional 100 gallons.
 Maughan rose before dawn and ate breakfast at the Mitchel Field Officer's Open Mess: scrambled eggs, bacon, and toast, plus a slice of cantaloupe he found in the club's refrigerator.
 He also procured a copy of the June 22 New York Times to deliver personally to the mayor of San Francisco, James Rolph.

 Maughan took off from Mitchel Field at 3:58 a.m.
 Eastern Standard Time, June 23, 1924.
-He flew through intermittent rain and fog but still averaged 135 mi/h and reached McCook Field in Dayton, Ohio at 8:10 a.m.
-EST. Although mechanics serviced the plane around in twenty minutes, one of the field's mechanics over-torqued the filler cap while securing it to the fuel intake housing, and broke off the valve.
-The housing had to be removed, soldered, and replaced, costing an hour's delay.
+He flew through intermittent rain and fog but still averaged 135 mi/h and reached McCook Field in Dayton, Ohio, at 8:10 a.m.
+EST. Although mechanics serviced the plane in about twenty minutes, one of the field's mechanics over-torqued the filler cap while securing it to the fuel intake housing, and broke off the valve.
+The housing had to be removed, soldered, and replaced, causing an hour's delay.

 Maughan encountered thunderstorms between Dayton and St. Joseph, but reached Saint Joseph without incident.
 The grass field there was soft from heavy rain, limiting the takeoff weight of his plane.
-Unable to take on a full load of fuel, Maughan flew to North Platte, Nebraska, where he completely filled the fuel tank, but which caused a further 20-minute delay.
+Unable to take on a full load of fuel, Maughan flew to North Platte, Nebraska, where he completely filled the fuel tank, causing a further 20-minute delay.